 The successful completion of Al Bahr Towers is testament to a remarkable and coordinated global effort by an international team, sharing expertise and resources, embracing new technologies and hitherto unexplored innovative forms and techniques of construction.
 The result is one of the most unique and remarkable developments in the Middle East, if not in the world – a project built by a local contractor, with a supply chain and manufacturing sources from Europe, China and the Middle East.

-- Aedas UK (now AHR): Lead design consultants
+- Aedas Architects Ltd. UK: Lead design consultants

 - Diar Consult: Associate architects